dbddqy/visual_kinematics/README.md

 ![](pics/7-axis.gif)

-(You see only 4 red dots, because the the frames of the 1st and 2nd axes share the same origin, so do the 3rd and the 4th, the 5th and the 6th.)
+(Note: You see only 4 red dots, because the the frames of the 1st and 2nd axes share the same origin, so do the 3rd and the 4th, the 5th and the 6th.)